ylu1997/Code_Generation_For_DNA_Storage/README.md

+# Reflections and Regrets

+Looking back, I feel a sense of regret.
+Many years ago, I implemented a solution for multi-pattern regex matching on multicore CPUs.
+At that time, adapting the algorithm for GPU computation required extensive modifications and effort.
+However, as I see the current state of research—like in the HybridSA paper—the need for those heavy modifications on GPUs has largely diminished.

+It's bittersweet: I once invested significant time optimizing for CPU architectures, and now the landscape has shifted.
+While I wish I had ventured into GPU-based solutions sooner, I’m also grateful to see that the innovations in GPU computation have simplified what once was a daunting challenge.

+---

 # Code_Generation_For_DNA_Storage

 This GitHub repository is dedicated to exploring and implementing a Codebook generation method for DNA storage.
 Currently, it serves as a repository for storing experimental data and code used for verification purposes.